Fennie Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Fennie Dragoncraft Deck - How to Play

-Lower the Cost of your Deck with Fennie, Prismatic Phoenix
+Lower the Cost of Your Deck with Fennie, Prismatic Phoenix

 Play Fennie, Prismatic Phoenix as early as possible to reduce the cost of your entire deck.
 Ideally, you want to play it when there is one or fewer enemy followers that you can clear with Evolution.
 However, if your hand contains cards that can compensate for the tempo loss, it’s still worth playing Fennie even if the timing feels a bit risky.